apache/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 Response codes:

  - 204: Operation succeeded
  - 400: Invalid payload

 ### Removing user sieve quota

 This endpoints allows to remove the Sieve quota of a user.
-There will no more quota for this userrrrrrr:
+There will no more quota for this user:

 ```
 curl -XDELETE http://ip:port/sieve/quota/users/user@domain.com
 ```

 Response codes:

  - 204: Operation succeeded

 ## Event Dead Letter